You can get in touch with us using the form below.

 Use anonymous file-sharing.

-If you want to send us large files anonymously, you could also consider using free file sharing software called Onionshare.
+If you want to send us large files anonymously, you could also consider using free encrypted file sharing software called Wormhole

-The other option is to send information the old fashioned way – by post.
+The other option is to send information by post.

 You can send mail to us at this address:

-Please note, whilst Tribe Porty maintain a secure mailbox for us, no Ferret journalists work there.
+Please note, whilst The Melting Pot maintain a secure mailbox for us, no Ferret journalists work there.

 SMS or Telephone